marlonmacf/delivery/README.md

 ## Configurations

 - **application.yml**: This file will override spring boot configs on the application initialization.
-- **bootstrap.yml**: Used to define parent configs for the application initialization, like the spring cloud app name or the server config conection.
+- **bootstrap.yml**: Used to define parent configs for the application initialization.

 ### References